 When naming your custom object, keep the following in mind:

-- Once you create an object, the object's name and label cannot be changed.
+- Once you create an object, its name and label cannot be changed.

-- The name can only contain letters, numbers, underscores, and hyphens.
+- The name can only contain letters, numbers, and underscores.

 - The first character of the name must be a letter.